 - DOOM plays with this in a rather amusing way.
 Doomguy is completely silent, but his utter contempt for anything to do with hell or the UAC are made glaringly obvious by his actions; the beginning even has him throwing away a terminal when the person speaking through it tries to give him exposition.
 You get the sense that Doomguy doesn't speak simply because he feels it's a waste of time when dealing with demons or idiots.

-- The mod Project Brutality throws Doomguy's "man of few words" shtick out the window in favor of portraying him as he is in the Doom comic in all his energetic, bombastic, sadistic glory.
+- The mod Brutal Doom and especially its offshoot Project Brutality throw Doomguy's "man of few words" shtick out the window in favor of portraying him as he is in the Comic-Book Adaptation, in all his energetic, bombastic, sadistic glory.

-- Probably the only sign of any personality, at all, in the game happened in the cutscene where he saw a new kind of enemy, the female cyborg zombie and the first on-screen female in the game - she didn't do anything at first, so he got closer, then lowered his weapon and reached for her face with his free hand.
+- In Quake IV, outside of a single cutscene before he's taken by the Strogg, the protagonist, Matthew Kane, never speaks, not even when reacting to other characters.
+It's possible afterwards that he may not even be able to talk normally, though it doesn't explain why he talked so little before that even as people talked to or about him every time you find them, and even asked him questions.
+Probably the only sign of any personality, at all, in the game happened in the cutscene where he saw a new kind of enemy, the female cyborg zombie and the first on-screen female in the game - she didn't do anything at first, so he got closer, then lowered his weapon and reached for her face with his free hand.
 That's it.
 That's all.
 Generic Space Marine Stoicism all the way.

 - In First Encounter Assault Recon, the main character Point Man is both unnamed and never speaks, despite having a radio.
 The other FEAR operatives respond to this by talking about you in the 3rd person while you are listening in and in the loading screens.